Goji Berry

 History

-Goji berries have been cultivated in the Himalayas and Tibet for over 2,000 years, with the earliest documented medicinal use appearing in Chinese texts dating to 200 BCE.
-The berries spread along the Silk Road through Central Asia and eventually reached the Mediterranean region through trade routes.
-Modern commercial cultivation expanded dramatically in the 20th century, particularly in the Ningxia region of northwestern China, which now produces the majority of the world's goji berries.
+Goji berries have been cultivated for over 2,000 years in the Himalayan and Tibetan regions, with references appearing in ancient Chinese medical texts dating back to 200 BCE.
+The fruit gained prominence during the Ming Dynasty (1368-1644) when it became a cornerstone of Traditional Chinese Medicine and was integrated into royal medicinal formulas.
+Modern commercial cultivation expanded dramatically in the late 20th century, particularly in Ningxia Province, China, which now produces 80% of the global supply.

 Cultural Significance